GetDutchie/brick/packages/brick_build/README.md

 }
 ```

-For providers that do not make use of a class-level config, the `Fields` interpreter can be adjusted:
+For providers that do not make use of a class-level config, the `Fields` implementation can be adjusted:

 ```dart
 class RestFields extends FieldsForClass<Rest> {